ozanMSFT/pytorch-wiki/Running-and-writing-tests.md

 - PYTORCH_TEST_SKIP_NOARCH, if set to 1 this will all noarch tests (default=0)

 For instance,
 ```
 PYTORCH_TEST_WITH_SLOW=1 python test_torch.py
 ```

-Will run the tests in test_torch.py, including those decorated with @slowTest.
+will run the tests in test_torch.py, including those decorated with `@slowTest`.

 ## Using Github label to control CI behavior on PR